Mohsin-ul-Mulk: Family and early life

-Syed Mehdi Ali was born on 9 December 1837 in the town of Etawah, Uttar Pradesh, British India as the son of Syed Mir Zaamin Ali.
+Syed Mir Mehdi Ali was born on 9 December 1837 in the town of Etawah, Uttar Pradesh, British India as the son of Syed Mir Zaamin Ali.
 He belonged to a branch of the Sadaat-e-Bara tribe in Etawah.
 Most of his early education was in and around Etawah.
 As was common in those days, he received a thorough basic education in Persian and Arabic.

 In 1867, he sat for the Provincial Civil Service examination and topped the list of successful candidates.
 He was appointed as Deputy Collector in the North-Western Provinces.
 His first posting as Deputy Collector was in Mirzapur district (present-day Uttar Pradesh).
-His elder brother was Syed Mir Gulam Abbas and younger brother was Syed Amir Hasan.
-In 1874, Syed Mehdi Ali proceeded to Hyderabad to enter into the service of the Nizam.
+His elder brother was Syed Mir Ghulam Abbas and younger brother was Syed Mir Amir Hassan.
+In 1874, Syed Mir Mehdi Ali proceeded to Hyderabad to enter into the service of the Nizam.
 For his meritorious service for more than a decade, he was granted the titles of Munir Nawaz Jang in 1884 and Nawab Mohsin-ul-Mulk in 1887, by the Nizam of Hyderabad.
 Mohsin-ul-Mulk converted to Sunnism despite being born a Shia and authored the book Ayat-i Bayanat in which he showed why the Sunni faith was preferable.